header logo

 Media Preservation

-The Cranston Public Library offers a media preservation service where older media can be digitized and copied onto disc or saved as a digital file.
+The Cranston Public Library offers a Media Preservation service at the Central Library where analog media can be digitized.

 What media can be preserved at the library?